Helio-Health-Group/helio-http4s/README.md

 This is a basic Http Service using http4s, a popular functional Scala library https://http4s.org/v0.21/.
-Within the HttpService are some basic functions that should give a developer a good starting point for how to implement basic endpoints.
+Within the HttpService are some basic functions that should give a developer a good starting point for how to implement simple endpoints.
 For additional documentation see https://http4s.org/v0.21/, which covers a wide variety of options that may or may not be included in this challenge

 Beyond the HTTP library there are 2 more key libraries: